Geant4-IcyMoons: Simulating Electron Interaction Physics in Irradiated Astrophysical Ices: Use case: electron bombardment of Europa

 The modeled energy-deposition fields reveal a pronounced hemispheric asymmetry in both the depth and intensity of electron-driven processing.
 On the trailing hemisphere, where Europa is exposed to a high flux of lower-energy electrons, deposition is concentrated within a shallow, optically active veneer, with characteristic penetration depths typically $\lesssim 0.1$ cm.
 On the leading hemisphere, by contrast, the incident population is less intense but more energetic, driving processing to substantially greater depths, reaching tens of centimeters.
 Their deposition efficiency is also lower, since a larger fraction of the incident energy is carried to depth or lost radiatively through bremsstrahlung rather than deposited locally near the surface (see Appendix~\ref{app:Europa}).
 In both hemispheres, however, most of the deposited energy remains concentrated at equatorial and low latitudes, tracing the lens-like spatial organization of Europa's magnetospheric electron bombardment \citep{paranicas2001electron}.
 In the near-equatorial regions, the deposited dose rates therefore differ by several orders of magnitude between the two hemispheres, underscoring that Europa's radiation environment is asymmetric not only in penetration depth, but also in the efficiency with which energy is delivered to near-surface layers.

 This asymmetry is likely relevant to Europa’s long-recognized compositional dichotomy.
 The trailing hemisphere, together with adjacent low-albedo terrains, is associated with hydrated sulfuric acid and other sulfur-bearing radiolytic products \citep{carlson1999sulfuric,carlson2005distribution}.
 Sulfur-ion access is itself strongly structured: lower-energy sulfur ions preferentially reach the trailing hemisphere overall, but with reduced access across parts of the equatorial trailing hemisphere, whereas the highest-energy sulfur ions access the surface more nearly uniformly \citep{nordheim2022magnetospheric}.
-Superimposed on this, magnetospheric electrons provide a strongly asymmetric energy input, with especially shallow and intense deposition on the trailing hemisphere (see Fig.~\ref{fig:europa_4p_leading} and Fig.~\ref{fig:europa_4p_trailing}).
-The observed hemispheric contrast, therefore, likely reflects the combined effects of spatially structured sulfur implantation and electron-driven radiolytic processing, with the lens-like trailing-hemisphere morphology likely tracking the latter more directly.
+Superimposed on this, magnetospheric electrons provide a strongly asymmetric energy input, with especially shallow and intense deposition on the trailing hemisphere (see Figure~\ref{fig:europa_4p_leading} and Figure~\ref{fig:europa_4p_trailing}).
+The observed hemispheric contrast, therefore, likely reflects the combined effects of spatially structured sulfur implantation and electron-driven radiolytic at the uppermost surface layer, with the lens-like trailing-hemisphere morphology likely tracking the latter more directly.

 In that context, the shallow and intense trailing-hemisphere energy deposition by electrons may be especially effective at modifying the optically active surface veneer, thereby helping sustain the sulfuric-acid-rich, low-albedo pattern \citep{mergny2025bond}.
 The leading hemisphere, although exposed to more penetrating electrons, distributes a larger fraction of its electron-driven processing to greater depths and therefore does not need to develop an equally strong surficial radiolytic signature \citep{cartwright2025jwst,Yoffe_2026}.
 Taken together, these results support an interpretation in which, once sulfur-bearing precursors are emplaced, electron-driven radiolysis is a primary agent shaping and maintaining the hemispheric distribution of sulfuric acid and associated dark material on Europa's surface.